kanekop/another-hour-gen2-Claude/README.md

 * **AH Time Converter (Standard AH Scale) (`/pages/converter.html`):**
     * Converts between real-time and **standard AH time** ($24/23$ scale).

+* **APH Graph Demo (`/pages/aph-graph-demo.html`):**
+* **Purpose:** A visual tool to demonstrate and compare the concept of "Personalized Another Hour" (APH) time allocation against standard real-time.
+* **Dual Bar Graphs:**
+    * **Real-Time Graph (Left):** Displays a fixed 24-hour representation of actual time.
+Each hour (0-23) is shown as a distinct segment.
+Y-axis labels indicate major hour marks (0, 6, 12, 18, 24).
+    * **Another Hour Graph (APH Graph) (Right):** Dynamically illustrates the APH time distribution based on the user-set "Normal APH Day Duration."
+        * **Normal Period (Orange Block):** Represents the user-defined "normal" part of the APH day.
+Its height adjusts proportionally.
+Contains conceptual APH hour labels (0-22) distributed evenly within this block.
+This block disappears if "Normal APH Day Duration" is set to 0.
+        * **APH Period (Red Block):** Represents the "Another Hour" duration.
+Its height is inversely proportional to the Normal Period.
+If "Normal APH Day Duration" is 0, this block fills the entire graph.
+* **Dynamic Y-Axis Helper Labels (APH Graph):** Labels such as "AH 0", "AH 6", "AH 12", "AH 18", and "AH 24" mark significant APH time points.
+    * "AH 0" is always aligned with the top of the APH graph (equivalent to the 0-hour mark of the Real-Time graph).
+    * "AH 24" indicates the boundary between the Normal Period and APH Period.
+If the Normal Period is 0, "AH 24" aligns with "AH 0" at the top of the graph.
+    * "AH 6", "AH 12", "AH 18" are displayed within the Normal Period block if it exists and is tall enough, proportionally positioned.
+    * The font size of these Y-axis labels has been increased for better readability.
+* **Horizontal Helper Line (Red):** A red line extends across the width of the APH graph at the "AH 24" level, visually marking the transition from the Normal Period to the APH Period.
+* **Interactive Slider Control:**
+    * Allows users to adjust the "Normal APH Day Duration" from 0 minutes to 24 hours (1440 minutes).
+    * Changes to the slider instantly update:
+        * The textual display of "Normal APH Day Duration" and "Another Hour Duration."
+        * The relative heights of the orange and red blocks in the APH graph.
+        * The positions of the "AH 24" label and the red horizontal helper line.
+        * The visibility and positioning of "AH 6", "AH 12", "AH 18" labels.
+* **Layout:** The two graphs are positioned closely together for easier comparison, and the overall layout is managed using CSS Grid.

 * **Visual Theme:**
     * The application defaults to a light theme.
     * The Main Clock page and the Personalized AH Clock page dynamically switch to a dark theme when their respective clocks enter their "Another Hour" or "Another Personalized Hour" period.